hotio/website/docs/containers/autoscan.md

 If you want to keep using secure connections within Plex, but don't wanna buy your own domain and keep the connection between Autoscan and Plex inside of their Docker network.
 Follow the below procedure.

 Go to `https://plex.tv/pms/resources.xml?includeHttps=1&X-Plex-Token=xxxxxxxxxxxxxx` (replace `xxxxxxxxxxxxxx` with your token) and look for a url that looks like `https://10-1-0-100.xxxxxxxxxxxxx.plex.direct:32400`.
-That url can be used in your Autoscan plex trigger.
+That url can be used in your Autoscan plex target.
 You should however give the Plex container a static IP if you don't wanna do this every 5 minutes.

 ## Executing your own scripts